Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 a 2D space only has those four directions, it's a very nice data type to have available.

 The `AirGroundState` enum is used mainly for map entities that can have a concept of being on ground vs in the air (such as the `Player` when jumping/falling or various enemies).
-This enum only has two possible values: `GROUND` and `AIR`.
+This enum only has three possible values: `GROUND`, `AIR`, and `WATER`.
 Nice and simple but very handy!

 ## Utility Point